 - Look for early signs of gum disease.
 Report any signs of gum disease — including redness, swelling and bleeding gums — to your dentist.
 Also mention any other signs and symptoms, such as dry mouth, loose teeth or mouth pain.

 - Don't smoke.
-Smoking increases the risk of serious diabetes complications, including gum disease.
+Smoking increases the risk of serious diabetes complications, including gum disease and ultimately, loss of your teeth.
 If you smoke, ask your doctor about options to help you quit.

 Managing diabetes is a lifelong commitment, and that includes proper dental care.
 Your efforts will be rewarded with a lifetime of healthy teeth and gums.

-- Prevent diabetes problems: Keep your mouth healthy.
-National Institute of Diabetes and Digestive and Kidney Diseases. http://www.niddk.nih.gov/health-information/health-topics/Diabetes/prevent-diabetes-problems/Pages/keep-your-mouth-healthy.aspx.
-Accessed Aug.
-5, 2015.
+- Diabetes, gum disease, and other dental problems.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/preventing-problems/gum-disease-dental-problems.
+Accessed Sept.
+21, 2018.